bitosaur/hyperlocalWeather/GALLERY.md

 ![Kindle on a wooden stand displaying live weather](kindle2.jpg)

 The Kindle sits on a wooden desktop stand.
-The white stacked-disc enclosure visible in the background is the **PWS radiation shield** — the weather station whose readings are being displayed on screen.
 The device is kept plugged in to avoid battery drain from the always-on screen and active Wi-Fi.
+I will be using a smart switch to charge it for 4 hours every other day.